 - Adjust the oven rack to a lower position and preheat the oven to 350°F (177°C).
 (It’s best to bake the rolls towards the bottom of the oven so the tops don’t burn.)

-- Bake for about 25 minutes.
-Tops should be golden brown and if you measure the temperature of the dough, it should measure 90°C (200°F)
+- Bake for about 25 to 30 minutes.
+Tops should be golden brown.

 - Melt 2 tablespoons of butter and brush the tops of the rolls before serving.